Frequently Asked Questions by Faculty

 What is a behavioral referral?

-A behavioral referral is a referral for student misconduct related to any behavior other than academic misconduct.
-There are over thirty-six categories of prohibited behavior at MTSU, with academic misconduct only being one.
-Examples of prohibited behavior include alcohol violations, drug violations, disruptive behavior, firearms, harassment, etc. Please see the current Student Code of Conduct handbook for the full list.
+A behavioral referral is a referral for student misconduct related to any prohibited behavior other than academic misconduct.
+Examples of prohibited behavior include alcohol violations, drug violations, disruptive behavior, firearms, harassment, etc. Please see the current Student Code of Conduct for the full list.

 What information must be included in a behavioral referral?